johnlecocq/blog_johnlecocq/content/post/2023-09-16-how-to-create-a-responsive-html-iframe-element-for-dimensionally-dynamic-contents/index.md

 ---
-title: How to Create a Responsive HTML iframe for Dimensionally Dynamic Contents
+title: How to Create a HTML iframe that Can Dynamically Change Height
 author: John Lecocq
 date: '2023-09-16'
 slug: how-to-create-a-responsive-html-iframe-element-for-dimensionally-dynamic-contents
 categories:
-  - Web App Optimization
+  - Web Apps
-  - Technology
+  - Tech
 tags:
   - How to
   - RShiny